robseb/Django2FPGAdemo/README.md

-# Demonstration how to build with the Django Framework a Management Web interface to interact with the FPGA or other Sensors and actuators
+# Demonstration how to build with the Django Framework a Management Web interface to interact with the FPGA fabric and the FPGA configuration with the Django Framework

  ![Alt text](pic/pic00.jpg?raw=true "Concept")

-**This step by step guide shows how to log Sensor Data from a Soft-IP ADC interface within a SQLite-Database and how to plot this data on a web interface.
+**This step by step guide shows how to log Sensor Data from a Soft-IP ADC interface within a SQLite-Database and how to plot these data on a web interface.
 In addition, it is demonstrated how to manage and change the FPGA Configuration with just a web browser.**

-Complex web interfaces for controlling and monitoring of embedded systems are standard today.
-For low quantity FPGA applications, the development of this web applications is often time-consuming.
+Complex web interfaces for controlling and monitoring on embedded systems are standard today.
+Especially for low quantity FPGA applications, the development of these web applications is often time-consuming.
 To accelerate this process, it is important to use powerful web development frameworks with simple to use IDEs such as Django.
 A huge community on desktop site uses that and if the same version of Django runs on the embedded Linux, it is possible to benefit from their knowledge.
 Django has a comprehensive documentation with many demos.
-However, these demos are for typical Desktop- and Cloud- applications and not for embedded applications.
-The imported part of embedded management web applications are the interaction between the web interface and Sensor- or FPGA-data.
+However, these demos are for typical Desktop- and Cloud- applications and not for embedded ones.
+The important part of embedded management web applications is the interaction between the web interface and Sensor- or FPGA-data.

-To demonstrate that, is the ADC converter (*Analog Devices LTC2308*) of a *Terasic DE10-Nano*- or *DE10-Standard* Board (Intel Cyclon V SoC-FPGA) with an Soft-IP interface connected with the *Lightweight HPS to FPGA Bridge* to the Hard Processor System (HPS).
+To demonstrate this, the ADC converter (*Analog Devices LTC2308*) of a *Terasic DE10-Nano*- or *DE10-Standard* Board (Intel Cyclon V SoC-FPGA) with a Soft-IP interface is connected via the *Lightweight HPS to FPGA Bridge* to the Hard Processor System (HPS).
-On the ARM Cortex-A9 of the HPS run my embedded Linux, called [*rsYocto*](https://github.com/robseb/rsyocto), customized for Intel SoC-FPGAs.
+On the ARM Cortex-A9 of the HPS my embedded Linux, called [*rsYocto*](https://github.com/robseb/rsyocto), customized for Intel SoC-FPGA is running.

-On *rsYocto* is the **Django Framework  (Version 3.0.2)** with all necessary components, like the **Apache-Webserver** and the **SQLite database**, are pre-installed.
+On *rsYocto* the **Django Framework  (Version 3.0.2)** with all necessary components, like the **Apache Webserver** and the **SQLite database**, is pre-installed.

 **This approach is the monitoring and management of embedded FPGA systems with a web interface**.
 This cannot be consider for low latency real-time applications.
 The advantage of the usage of SQLite and HTTP with Linux is that these are standard in the desktop world.
-Is allows for example to connect the data with a cloud service by adding a few extansions.
+It allows for example to connect the data with a cloud service by adding a few extensions.

 <br>